-We have investigated a prototype diamond superlattice using x-ray diffraction topography at the ESRF.
+We have investigated a prototype diamond superlattice using x-ray diffraction topography.
 The undulator fabrication principle involved CVD growth of boron doped diamond on a diamond substrate while varying the concentration of boron in the gas phase during growth.
-This should lead to the periodic variation of the lattice dilatation corresponding to the varying concentration of the single substitutional boron impurity atom.
-This is the realisation of the diamond superlattice, which has periodic layers of graded composition, coherently registered on each other, with a smoothly varying periodic lattice constant.
+This should lead to the periodic variation of the lattice dilatation by the varying concentration of the single substitutional boron impurity atom.